auremoser/VitalSigns-soil/README.md

 soil chemicals (acidified carbon, total carbon, total nitrogen) by plot + sample ID

 ### Description
-* This map provices a breakdown of soil chemicals (acidified carbon, total carbon, total nitrogen) by plot + sample ID
+* This map provides a breakdown of soil chemicals (acidified carbon, total carbon, total nitrogen) by plot + sample ID
 * The data is available in as a csv (located in the `data/soil_data` folder).

 ### Next steps
 Visualizations for these data might fall into two categories, the second of which is visualized here.